canonical/open-documentation-academy/snapcraft/reference/parts-lifecycle.md

 | **Stage** | `snapcraft stage [<part-name>]` | Copies the built components into the staging area. | The built components are put in CRAFT_**STAGE**. | **`stage`** |
 | **Prime** | `snapcraft prime [<part-name>]` | Copies the staged components into the priming area. | The staged components are put in CRAFT_**PRIME**. | **`prime`** |
 | **Pack** | `snapcraft pack or snapcraft` | Takes the contents of the prime directory and packs it into a snap. | The snap is put in CRAFT_PROJECT_**DIR**. | The path to the current project’s subtree in the filesystem. |

+See [Part lifecycle](/t/parts-lifecycle/12231) and [Parts environment variables](/t/parts-environment-variables/12271) to learn more about the Parts lifecycle and its environment variables.